creztfallen/creztfallen/README.md

 ---

 ### :man_technologist: About Me : I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from **Brazil**.
-- :telescope: Well, I'm currently working as a software developer, seeking improvement and heading towards a career in Full Stack Development.
+- :telescope: Well, I'm currently working as a software developer, seeking improvement and heading towards a career in Back end Development.

 - :seedling: I have the strongest raw will power you'll ever see in your life.